SnapMonk

 1. Find keywords worth targeting (demand vs difficulty).

-2. Track current rank for the keywords you care about.
+2. Track current rank for the keywords you care about (why rank position dominates downloads).

 3. Watch competitors and learn from their listings.